spectraldoy/rascal/README.md

 # rascal

-A minimal server configuration language.
+A grammar and parser for a minimal server configuration language.